OSGeo/gdal/gdal/doc/source/development/rfc/rfc41_multiple_geometry_fields.rst

 integer is not that bad as a default behaviour.)

-GetFieldCount() would also take into account geometry fields, but in most cases, you would need to substract them.
+GetFieldCount() would also take into account geometry fields, but in most cases, you would need to subtract them.

 A possible way of avoiding the above compatibility issue would be to have 2 sets of API at OGRFeatureDefn and OGRFeature level.
 The current